Argent77/A7-ChaosSorcerer/A7-ChaosSorcerer/readme/readme.txt

 Kit Description
 ~~~~~~~~~~~~~~~

-CHAOS SORCERER: Unlike Wild Mages who have learned to shape the unpredictable magics from the
+CHAOS SORCERER: Unlike Wild Mages who have learned to shape the unpredictable magics from damaged
-damaged and distorted parts of the Weave, Chaos Sorcerers have learned to derive their power from
+and distorted parts of the Weave, Chaos Sorcerers have learned to derive their power from the
-the Elemental Chaos – a plane that is largely unknown to most inhabitants of Toril.
+Elemental Chaos – a plane that is largely unknown to most inhabitants of Toril.

 The Elemental Chaos is filled by chaos and unpredictability.
 Magic shaped by these forces are
 unpredictable by nature, even to chaos sorcerers who have learned to bend it to their wills.